ZeMingoh233/LasMonjas/README.md

 ## CaptureTheFlag

 Match between red and blue team where each team has to steal the enemy flag and take it to their base while listening to custom music.
 Among us support 15 players, which is an odd number.
-On this gamemode blue team will always have an extra player if you're playing with an odd player number, in order to balance this, red team will win if the match results in draw when the blue team have one more player.
+On odd player number games a special role called Flag Stealer will appear.

 | Option  | Description |
 |----------|-------------|